thiswillbeyourgithub/LiTOY-aka-List-that-Outlives-You/README.md

 **What are answer level number ?** If you answer 1 it means you favor the entry on the left compared to the one on the right.
 5 means you favor the right one.
 3 is obviously the middle gounrd but is not the same as skipping the fight.
 Of course, all this is relative to the question that is being considered.

 **What are all these fields for?**
-* metadata is used to store information like how long is a webpage to read or how long is a movie to watch etc. It will usually be filled automatically for youtube, webpage etc
+* metadata is used to store information like how long is a webpage to read or how long is a movie to watch etc. It will usually be filled automatically for youtube, webpage etc. It can contain quite a lot of information and the list is not definitive.
+They are not supposed to be read by the user while fighting etc, he/she normally does not have to interact with it.
 * elo1 through elo5 handle elo score, all of them over time separated by a "_".
-* date_elo_n store the date at which an elo score has been modified *
+* date_elo_n store the date at which an elo score has been modified
+* detlas : see related FAQ question.

-**How is data encoded in all those SQL fields?**
+**How is data encoded in all those SQL fields?** a
 * for the persistent settings :
 * for the entries :
-* for the metadata field :
+* for the metadata field : fields separated by space and contained within two `__`.
+For example : `urltabtitle:__this is the tab title__ nbofpage:__729__`
 * elo's are containing the sequence of all elo's that this particular card has had over time with a "_" in between.
 For example : `0_1000_1300_1200_1275`

 **What is "delta"?** Delta is the difference between a elo score at T0 and at T-1 multiplied by its K_value.
 It intuitively means how much his score changed because of the last comparison, and the K_value allows to factor how many time the card has been used in a fight.
 This way we end up with an idea of how accurate an entry's rank is.
 And by finding all the deltas from a deck we end up with an idea of how accurate the ranks of this deck are.
 By plotting the delta of all entry of a deck over time we can estimate how many more comparison you have to do.
+Note that the first value of delta is "0_1000", this allows for a better ordering when fighting ideas that have just been added (for example just after importing your first db).

 **What does it mean to answer 1 vs 2345 ?** 1 means you favor the one on the left, strongly.
 5 means you favor the one on the right strongly.
 3 means they are equal, 2 and 4 are intermediate score ("I prefer left over right, but not that strongly").
 Remember that this will change the elo for *both* cards et every fight.